 Nancy A. Cundiff

-Nancy is experienced in handling complex insurance coverage disputes, class actions, employment discrimination, and medical malpractice matters.
-She serves as regional counsel for Extended Stay America, Inc. and its third party adjuster, Broadspire.
+Nancy is experienced in handling complex insurance coverage disputes, class actions, employment discrimination, trucking litigation, auto liability, general liability and medical malpractice matters.
+She serves as regional counsel for a national hotel chain.
 She also has served as lead counsel for corporate and municipal entities in numerous commercial litigation, products liability, premises liability and toxic tort matters.

 Nancy was included in Louisiana Super Lawyers list of Rising Stars in 2012, 2013, 2015, and 2016, a select designation given to only 2.5% of lawyers in the state.